pabloUrizar/Labos_IST/Labo3/README.md

 </html>
 ```

-2) On which URL is your new website reachable?
+**2.On which URL is your new website reachable?**
 http://ist-grd-urizar-valzino-bucket.s3-website-us-east-1.amazonaws.com

 ![img.png](screenshots/website_s3.png)
 ### TASK 4: EXPLORE A PUBLIC BUCKET WITH A LARGE DATASET

-1) The data location of the Common Crawl datasets is described on the page Get Started.
+**1.The data location of the Common Crawl datasets is described on the page Get Started.**

  - When was the latest crawl? `September/October 2023`
  - What is the bucket name? `commoncrawl`
  - Under which prefix is the latest crawl stored? `crawl-data/CC-MAIN-2023-40`

-2) Log into the AWS S3 Management Console.
-Replace the browser URL with
+**2.Log into the AWS S3 Management Console.
+Replace the browser URL with**
 https://s3.console.aws.amazon.com/s3/buckets/<bucketname>/ Where you replace <bucketname> with the name of the bucket.
 You should see a bucket with objects and folders.

 https://s3.console.aws.amazon.com/s3/buckets/commoncrawl/?region=us-east-1&tab=objects

-3) Navigate to the root folder of the latest crawl.
+**3.Navigate to the root folder of the latest crawl.
 Click on the object index.html.
-Click the Open button to load it
+Click the Open button to load it**
 into your browser.
 What is the URL of this object?
 https://data.commoncrawl.org/crawl-data/CC-MAIN-2023-40/index.html

-4) Explore a bit the objects and folders.
+**4.Explore a bit the objects and folders.**
 What are WARC, WAT and WET files (look at the Get Started guide)?
 - "WARC files which store the raw crawl data".
 WARC files are like web time capsules that save entire websites,
 including text, images, and more, so we can look